Duties of a Registered Nurse

 Students who wish to re-take a nursing course may re-enroll in the nursing course, on a space available basis, after all other qualified applicants have been accepted.
 Students must notify the nursing program head of their intent.
 Submission of an application for re-entry into the Associate Degree Nursing Program is required.

 In accordance with VCCS policy, students may not normally enroll in the same course more than twice without the permission from the Vice-President for Academic and Student Affairs.
 Two failures in any nursing course or failure in any two nursing courses will result in dismissal from the program.
 Students have three years to complete the nursing program once they begin a clinical nursing course.
 Students dismissed from the program are not eligible to enroll in any of the nursing courses in the Associate Degree Nursing Program.

-Application for re-entry must be received on or before November 1st for Spring admission (NUR 221, NUR 136, NUR 223 or NUR 254) and May 1st for Fall admission to NUR 222.
-Students wanting to re-enter for Fall into NUR 111/115 must submit a re-entry form on or before April 1st.
-Applications received after this time will not be considered for re-entry.
-Please be aware that the Clinical Nursing Curriculum will be changing in August 2018 and this will affect re-entry students during the transition from current curriculum to new curriculum.
+Students wanting to re-enter the first semester, first clinical year (Fall semester) must submit a re-entry form on or before April 1st.
+Application for re-entry to the second clinical year must be received on or before November 1st for Spring re-admission and May 1st for Fall admission.
+Applications received after these dates might not be considered for re-entry.
+Please be aware that the Clinical Nursing Curriculum has changed, effective August 2018.
+This will affect re-entry students during the transition from previous curriculum to new curriculum.

 General Education Requirements

-The following pre-requisites must be completed prior to applying to the Fall 2018 Clinical Nursing Program:
+The following pre-requisites must be completed or currently enrolled prior to applying to the Fall 2020 Clinical Nursing Program:

 - SDV 100 College Success Skills - 1 credit (VCCS Policy: Must be completed within first 15 credits)